Car Import Calculator: Calculate Shipping and Tax Costs Easily

 The default responsibility for HS codes in most countries falls upon the importer.
 He should be the one providing codes to the carrier for the manifest.
 The information is needed for the manifest for customs declarations.

 A-1 Auto Transport has been working with international borders for a long time.
 Our specialists understand what it takes to ship your vehicle and undergo customs scrutiny.
-Luckily for you, we will do all the heavy lifting and paperwork for customs.
+Luckily, we will do all the heavy lifting and paperwork for customs.
 All we need is information from you to prepare it.

 Holds and Exams by Customs

 For different reasons such as theft, contraband, and as such, customs can decide whenever they want to inspect your item.
-Sometimes, it is because they need additional information or they want to inspect the shipment.
+Sometimes, it is because they need additional information or wish to inspect the shipment.
 Customs is not required to disclose the reason for the hold to the importer.

-This is the first time they have a higher likelihood of being held for customs.
+This is the first time they are more likely to be held for customs.
 Those who have an established shipping record are more likely to avoid a customs hold.
 The destination country can often influence the hold for customs.

 Common customs holds or exams: